Disclaimer: I obviously do not own any of the characters or scenes that you recognize.

 Regulus jabbed his fork into his eggs a bit more forcefully than necessary, causing his wife and son to exchange amused glances.
 Excusing himself from the table, he stood, intent to get some grading done before his first class that morning.

-"Can I go to school with you, dad?" his son asked to the surprise of no one.
-Caelum adored sitting in on his father's defense classes, especially when the students were given practical exams.
+"Can I go to school with you, dad?" his son asked, surprising neither of them.
+Caelum had always enjoyed sitting in on his father's classes, especially when they were given practical exams.

 "You will begin Beauxbatons soon enough.
 You have your own lessons to attend to."